Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Chern-Simons approach to symmetry enriched Abelian topological orders in 2+1-D

 In the previous section we discussed the consistent conditions on the symmetry transformations on the quasiparticle excitations in an Abelian topological order.
 In terms of chiral boson fields $\vec{\phi}(x,t)$ which captures the quasiparticle contents in an Abelian topological order, under symmetry transformations (\ref{sym transf}) (labeled by $\{{\bf W}^\bsg,\delta\vec\phi^\bsg|\bsg\in G_s\}$ for symmetry group $G_s$), the (local) bosonic degrees of freedom (\ref{local boson}) transform linearly while (nonlocal) anyonic degrees of freedom $\{e^{\imth\phi_I}\}$ can transform projectively.
 Together with matrix ${\bf K}$ which contains all the topological properties, the following set of data \bea [{\bf K},\{\eta^\bsg,{\bf W}^\bsg,\delta\vec\phi^\bsg|\bsg\in G_s\}] \eea fully characterizes a symmetry enriched topological (SET) phase in the presence of symmetry group $G_s$.

 A natural question is: is such a data a unique fingerprint for a SET phase?
 Can two different sets of data describe the same SET phase?
 Not surprisingly the answer is yes.
-A trivial example is discussed earlier when symmetry group is trivial $G_s=\{\bse\}$ and two different ${\bf K}$ matrices corresponds to the same Abelian topological order.
+A trivial example is discussed earlier when symmetry group is trivial $G_s=\{\bse\}$ (\ie no symmetry) and two different ${\bf K}$ matrices corresponds to the same Abelian topological order.
 So how can we tell whether two sets of data (\ref{data of a SET phase}) describe the same SET phase or not?
-In the following we'll propose a few criteria, which thoroughly address this question.
+In the following we'll propose a few criteria, which thoroughly address this issue.

 The first criterion comes from the physical picture that there is no ``smooth'' boundary condition under which we can sew two different SET phases with the same topological order and symmetry group $G_s$.
 This is rooted in the fact that two different SET phases cannot be continuously (no phase transitions in between) connected to each other without breaking the symmetry.
-The above physical picture can be made more precise mathematically in the following way.
+On the other hand, if two symmetric states belong to the same SET phase, there must exist a ``transparent'' smooth boundary between these two states that preserves symmetry.
+In the following we'll establish the above physical picture in a more precise mathematical setup.

+Consider two symmetric Abelian states described by K-matrix ${\bf K}^L$ and ${\bf K}^R$.
 First we require ${\bf K}^L\simeq{\bf K}^R$ describe the same Abelian topological order in the absence of symmetry, \ie they have the same topological properties such as GSD ($|\det{\bf K}^L|=|\det{\bf K}^R|$) and quasiparticle statistics.
 This is because two SET phases are certainly different if they correspond to different topological orders when symmetry is broken.